 - Wake OtO using the switch / button (depending on your hardware version).
 If after activating the switch/button your LED light indicates green, it means you are successfully connected to Wi-Fi.
 If the LED light does not indicate any color, your battery is dead and you will need to recharge in order to connect to Wi-Fi.

-- Try restarting your router.
+- Try unplugging your router.
 Most routers just need to be unplugged and plugged back in to restart them, it might not be a bad idea to consult your router's documentation for specific instructions.
 Once your router finishes restarting, test it by connecting to your Wi-Fi network with a computer or mobile device and visiting a popular network.

 - If your OtO device was already connected previously, check the signal strength on the OtO app by going into the Devices Menu.
 A low signal strength at "OK" or lower could account for connection issues.

 - If the above steps don’t work, try bringing your OtO in and placing it directly beside the router.
 If you're able to connect to your home network (LED status indicates green) when the OtO device is directly beside the router, this indicates you have an issue with the strength and range of your Wi-Fi.